aliaks-ei/js-algorithms/algorithms/max-stock-profit/README.md

 There are some confitions:
 >   - if no profit could have been made, return -1.
->   - a max profit of 0 is treated as any other max profit value.
+>   - a maximum profit of 0 is treated as any other maximum profit value.
 >   - you can only sell a stock after you have bought it.

 ## Implementation